Stress Disorder

 1. Acute Stress: Acute stress is the immediate response of the body to a new and challenging situation.
 It can occur in situations like narrowly escaping a car accident or experiencing thrilling activities like riding a roller coaster or skiing down a steep slope.
 Generally, acute stress is not harmful and may even have benefits.
 It allows your body and brain to develop effective responses to future stressful situations.
 Once the danger passes, your body systems should return to normal.

-1. Episodic Acute Stress: Episodic acute stress occurs when individuals frequently experience acute stress episodes.
+3. Episodic Acute Stress: Episodic acute stress occurs when individuals frequently experience acute stress episodes.
 It may arise from chronic anxiety, constant worry about anticipated events, or leading a chaotic life with one crisis after another.
-Professions such as law enforcement or firefighting, which involve frequent high-stress situations, can also contribute to episodic acute stress.
+Professionals such as law enforcement or firefighters, who frequently encounter high-stress situations, can also contribute to episodic acute stress.
 Like severe acute stress, episodic acute stress can negatively impact physical health and mental well-being.

-1. Chronic Stress: Chronic stress refers to prolonged periods of high-stress levels.
+4. Chronic Stress: Chronic stress refers to prolonged periods of high stress levels.
 Long-term exposure to stress can have adverse effects on health, including high blood pressure and a weakened immune system.
 Chronic stress may lead to frequent ailments like headaches, upset stomachs, and sleep difficulties.

 Diagnosis and Treatment